 All MIT community members are encouraged to report any concern about discrimination, discriminatory harassment, and bias.
-To report incidents—including making an anonymous report—of discrimination, discrimination harassment, and bias, including sexual misconduct, intimate partner violence, and stalking, online click here.
+To report incidents—including making an anonymous report—of discrimination, discrimination harassment, and bias, including sexual misconduct, intimate partner violence, and stalking, online File an Incident Report.

 All MIT community members are encouraged to report concerns regardless of when or where the incident occurred or who was involved.
 Whether or not the conduct at issue may be subject to MIT’s jurisdiction for disciplinary action, supportive measures and resources are available to members of the MIT community impacted by discrimination, discrimination harassment, and bias.
-To learn more about supportive measures click here.
+Learn more about supportive measures.

 Contact IDHR directly at email@example.com or

 W31 120 Massachusetts Ave Cambridge MA 02139

 |An IDHR staff member will contact you to schedule a time to meet or talk.
 IDHR can provide information on available support resources, (on or off-campus); discuss informal remedies; and explain the procedure for formal complaint resolution (such as investigation or adaptable resolution processes).|

 |Submit the IDHR Incident Report Form||You can submit this form to let IDHR know about an incident of discrimination or discriminatory harassment.
 You may submit this form anonymously.
 This is not a formal complaint.|

 |File a Formal Complaint||A formal complaint begins the complaint resolution process.
 IDHR handles formal complaints of discrimination or discriminatory harassment.|

 You may want to connect with IDHR because:

 • You want to know more about your resolution options and resources